Halcrow Group

+Established by Thomas Meik in 1868, the company quickly became involved in the maritime and railway industries across the British Isles.
+During the first half of the 20th century, William Halcrow led the business into new avenues of civil engineering, including deep tunnelling and hydroelectric dams.
+Its expertise was harnessed in many capacities throughout the Second World War, highlights include the construction of the Mulberry Harbours and consulting on the bouncing bomb.
+In the peacetime, Halcrow worked with the North of Scotland Hydro-Electric Board on a new generation of hydroelectric schemes to generate power for public consumption, such as the Glen Affric scheme, as well as numerous dams in Wales to regulate water levels and supply drinking water.
+It was also involved in the design studies for the Channel Tunnel as well as various other railway projects, such as the Woodhead Tunnel and the Victoria line.

-In 2011, the company was acquired by US firm CH2M Hill, and in 2013 it was announced that the Halcrow brand would eventually be discontinued.
-The parent subsequently (2015) rebranded the whole group to CH2M.
-Two years later, in December 2017, CH2M was acquired by Jacobs Engineering Group.
+By 2000, Halcrow Group's British-based projects accounted for roughly 60 percent of the company's turnover while the rest came from its overseas activities.
+During 2011, the company was acquired by US firm CH2M Hill, and in 2013 it was announced that the Halcrow brand would eventually be discontinued.
+The parent rebranded the whole group to CH2M in 2015.
+Two years later, CH2M was subsequently acquired by Jacobs Engineering Group.

 History

+Origins

 The company was founded in 1868 by civil engineer Thomas Meik, and originally bore his name, and later those of his sons, Patrick and Charles.
-It worked extensively on port, maritime and railway projects in the North of England, in Wales and in Scotland, before undertaking its first commissions outside the UK in the 1890s.
+It worked extensively on port, maritime and railway projects across the North of England, in Wales and in Scotland.
+During the 1890s, the business undertook the first of many international commissions.

 20th century

-During the first half of the 20th century, William Halcrow (later Sir William) established the firm in other areas, notably tunnelling and hydroelectric schemes.
-Their war time work included the design and supervision of the construction of tunnels under London and the Mulberry Harbours used in the D-Day landings.
+During the first half of the 20th century, William Halcrow (later Sir William) directed the company to diversify into other areas of civil engineering, including tunnelling and hydroelectric schemes.
+The company was called on for various projects during the Second World War, this included the design and supervision of the construction of deep tunnel shelters, military ports, and the Mulberry Harbours (used in the D-Day landings).
+The company also consulted on the bouncing bomb developed by Barnes Wallis and on damage control measures during The Blitz.

-After the war, Halcrow's attention once again turned to Scotland.
+After the conflict ended, Halcrow's attention was soon focused upon various schemes in Scotland.
 For the North of Scotland Hydro-Electric Board, a new generation of hydroelectric schemes to generate power for public consumption was developed.
-The Glen Affric scheme, started in 1947, was the biggest, but there were similar projects in neighbouring catchments such as Glen Garry and Glen Moriston – the latter including one of the first underground power stations in the UK – and Strathfarrar and Kilmorack.
+The Glen Affric scheme, started in 1947, was the biggest of these; however, there were similar projects in neighbouring catchments, such as Glen Garry and Glen Moriston – the latter including one of the first underground power stations in the UK – and Strathfarrar and Kilmorack.